microprediction/building_an_open_ai_network/docs/self_review.md

-Will data science will be Hayak'd by nano-noodling nimphs
+Will data science will be Hayak'd by nano-noodling nimphs?

 Will these primitive players be provoked by proper penalties into participating in percipient, probabilistic prophesy - one where their product permeates privacy, Pigovian and property precautious, and promotes public-private positive profit propensity?
 Will a phasmagorical parimutuel party in the periphery progress percentile prediction to peak potency?